-Monday evening is the Metropolitan Museum of Art Anna Wintour Costume Institute Gala.
+Every year, the Metropolitan Museum of Art Anna Wintour Costume Institute holds its much talked-about Gala.
 Under the direction of Vogue’s editor-in chief and the artistic director of Condé Nast Anna Wintour, who has been honored with a relatively recently renamed Costume Institute, the annual gala has become the undisputed event of the year on the New York social schedule and has raised more than $145 million for the Costume Institute (the party funds its operating budget in its entirety).

 Vogue's André Leon Talley described the event, which got its start in 1946 and has thrived under the watch of Wintour since 1999, as "the Super Bowl of fashion."
 On the first Monday in May, he says, "everyone comes to the Metropolitan Museum of Art for the annual fundraising gala celebrating the Costume Institute’s magnificent new exhibition on a changing theme."
 Vogue contributing editor and celebrity stylist Elizabeth Salesman says that it is "a wonderful, glorious opportunity to create business and buzz about the industry.”

 Speaking more specifically, what does the affair entail in terms of cost, guest list, dress code and invited guests?
 Read on ...

 The Met Gala 600-700 attendees – which, over the years, have included everyone from Princess Diana, Diana Ross, and Cher to Beyonce, Rihanna, Kim and Kanye, Mary-Kate and Ashley Olsen, and every major designer you can think of – are invited and/or pre-approved by Wintour herself.
 Once they get the "ok" to attend, they must pay $25,000 for an individual ticket (unless the attendee is a guest of another attendee, who bought their ticket, of course) or commit to $275,000 for a table of 10.